 Faculty & Departments: Certify Courses for Ways.

 Before submitting your course, you need to understand how the Ways of Thinking, Ways of Doing (Ways) program works.
-Please visit the About webpage to learn what the Ways general education breadth requirement is about, what is required of students, and how the Ways program works with other programs and majors.
+Please visit the About webpage to learn about the Ways general education breadth requirement, what is required of students, and how the Ways program works with other programs and majors.